-Headlines define both the structure of the Org-mode file, and also lists (for example, TODO items (see Chapter 5 [TODO items], page 23) should be created using headline levels).
-However, when taking notes, the plain text is sometimes easier to read with hand-formatted lists.
-Org-mode supports editing such lists, and the HTML exporter (see Chapter 9 [Exporting], page 38) does parse and format them.
+Within an entry of the outline tree, hand-formatted lists can provide additional structure.
+They also provide a way to create lists of checkboxes (see Section 5.5 [Checkboxes], page 28).
+Org-mode supports editing such lists, and the HTML exporter (see Chapter 10 [Exporting], page 47) does parse and format them.

 Org-mode knows ordered and unordered lists.
-Unordered list items start with '-', '+', or '\' as bullets.
+Unordered list items start with '-', '+', or ''5 as bullets.
 Ordered list items start with '1.' or '1)'.
 Items belonging to the same list must have the same indentation on the first line.
 In particular, if an ordered list reaches number '10.', then the 2-digit numbers must be written left-aligned with the other numbers in the list.
 Indentation also determines the end of a list item.
 It ends before the next line that is indented like the bullet/number, or less.
 For example: